DavidOsipov/Aegis-Animator/README.md

 ### `Aegis.attach(selector, options)`

 The primary method for creating and managing an animation.
+Returns a handle with a `destroy` method for manual cleanup, or `undefined` if the element isn't found.

 *   `selector`: A CSS selector for the main target element.
-*   `options`: A configuration object defining the trigger, animations, and timing.
+*   `options`: A configuration object (`AnimatorOptions`) defining the trigger, animations, and timing.

 ### `Aegis.destroyAll()`

 Destroys all active animator instances and cleans up their resources.
 Essential for SPA navigation.

-### Core Utilities

-For advanced use cases, you can import the core building blocks directly:

-*   `AegisAnimator`: The core class that manages a single animated element.
-*   `CapabilityDetector`: The static class for detecting browser features.
-*   `ElementValidator`: The static class for secure DOM querying.
+## 🛡️ The Security Sandbox

+Aegis Animator's key security feature is its **instance-scoped validator**.
+When you call `Aegis.attach()`, it creates a new animator instance that is permanently sandboxed to the element you provided.

+All subsequent DOM queries for child elements (defined in `options.selectors`) are **guaranteed** to be contained within that root element.
+This prevents selector injection vulnerabilities and ensures one animated component cannot accidentally or maliciously affect another part of the page.

 ## 🏛️ Philosophy